pact-foundation/docs.pact.io/website/docs/help/how_to_ask_for_help.md

     * understanding how to use CI/CD software and build release pipelines

     While we will do our best to point you in the right direction, if you do not have these skills, we cannot teach you over Slack.
 Please find someone in your own company or the relevant technology community to assist you in these areas.
+* Please consider slack a public forum and be careful with what you post (e.g. API tokens).

 Thank you,